 We believe that misuse of small arms and light weapons has resulted in serious crimes often involving the most vulnerable in society and directly impacting on the value of human life and dignity.
-Anthos excludes companies involved in small arms and military contracting.
+Furthermore we recognize the need for defense also as a cornerstone of international law, enshrined in the UN charter (Article 51), we also believe that certain types of military contracting can be considered controversial for reasons of pacifism, asymmetric defense-related purchasing power between countries, negative effects on economic growth and development in post-conflict areas as a result of defense-spending, as well as potential issues around transparency and corruption, and its potential for (re-)fuelling wars and conflicts.
+As a values-based investor we therefore exclude companies involved in small arms and military contracting.
 This includes companies deriving 5% or more of their revenue from: